kirajano/wiki-streams/README.md

 ### Test Incoming topics

-Make checks if topics are ariving via a kafka-consloe-consumer.
+Make checks if topics are ariving via a kafka-console-consumer.
-`kafka-console-consumer --topic wikipedia_stream --bootstrap-server broker:29092 --max-messages 10 --from-beginning`
+`kafka-console-consumer --topic wiki_recentchange --bootstrap-server broker:29092 --max-messages 10 --from-beginning`

 Or testing via a file sync by adding *file_output_connector* and viewing file with real-time changes.